talon-one/talon-one-java-sdk/docs/ManagementApi.md

 Import loyalty points

 Upload a CSV file containing the loyalty points you want to import into a given loyalty program.
 Send the file as multipart data.
 Depending on the type of loyalty program, you can import points into a given customer profile or loyalty card.
 The CSV file contains the following columns:  - &#x60;customerprofileid&#x60; (optional): For profile-based loyalty programs, the integration ID of the customer profile where the loyalty points are imported.    **Note**: If the customer profile does not exist, it will be created.
 The profile will not be visible in any Application   until a session or profile update is received for that profile. - &#x60;identifier&#x60; (optional): For card-based loyalty programs, the identifier of the loyalty card where the loyalty points are imported. - &#x60;amount&#x60;: The amount of points to award to the customer profile. - &#x60;startdate&#x60; (optional): The earliest date when the points can be redeemed.
-The points are &#x60;active&#x60; from this date until the expiration date.
-This parameter accepts one of the following values:   - A timestamp string in RFC3339 format.   - &#x60;immediate&#x60;   - &#x60;on_action&#x60;      **Note**:   Empty or missing values default to &#x60;immediate&#x60;. - &#x60;expirydate&#x60; (optional): The latest date when the points can be redeemed.
+The points are &#x60;active&#x60; from this date until the expiration date.    **Note**: It must be an RFC3339 timestamp string or string &#x60;immediate&#x60;.
+Empty or missing values are considered &#x60;immediate&#x60;. - &#x60;expirydate&#x60; (optional): The latest date when the points can be redeemed.
 The points are &#x60;expired&#x60; after this date.    **Note**: It must be an RFC3339 timestamp string or string &#x60;unlimited&#x60;.
 Empty or missing values are considered &#x60;unlimited&#x60;. - &#x60;subledgerid&#x60; (optional): The ID of the subledger that should received the points. - &#x60;reason&#x60; (optional): The reason why these points are awarded.
 You can use the time zone of your choice.
 It is converted to UTC internally by Talon.One.  **Note:** For existing customer profiles and loyalty cards, the imported points are added to any previous active or pending points, depending on the value provided for &#x60;startdate&#x60;.
 If &#x60;startdate&#x60; matches the current date, the imported points are _active_.
 If it is later, the points are _pending_ until the date provided for &#x60;startdate&#x60; is reached.  **Note:** We recommend limiting your file size to 500MB.  **Example for profile-based programs:**  &#x60;&#x60;&#x60;text customerprofileid,amount,startdate,expirydate,subledgerid,reason URNGV8294NV,100,2009-11-10T23:00:00Z,2009-11-11T23:00:00Z,subledger1,appeasement &#x60;&#x60;&#x60;  **Example for card-based programs:**  &#x60;&#x60;&#x60;text identifier,amount,startdate,expirydate,subledgerid,reason summer-loyalty-card-0543,100,2009-11-10T23:00:00Z,2009-11-11T23:00:00Z,subledger1,appeasement &#x60;&#x60;&#x60;

 ### Example
 ```java